Arabs may take Syria peace plan to United Nations

 An armed insurgency has begun to eclipse civilian protests, raising fears Syria could descend into civil war.

 Two days ago army deserters killed 27 soldiers and security personnel in the southern province of Deraa, an activist group said.
-On Saturday at least 24 people were killed, half of them in the province of Homs, the opposition Syrian Observatory for Human Rights said.
+On Saturday, activists said, at least 10 people were killed, most of them in Deraa in clashes between security forces and army rebels.

-It said another eight people were killed in the southern province of Deraa after army deserters clashed with Assad's forces carrying out raids in the region.

 A delegation from Shi'ite-led Iraq, which opposed the Arab League sanctions and fears unrest in Syria will spill across the border and upset its own delicate sectarian balance, stopped in Damascus on Saturday before travelling on to Cairo.